-According to the lawsuit, the heart of the case centers on Google's exclusionary conduct, which substantially shuts out competing app distribution channels.
+The lawsuit centers on Google's exclusionary conduct, which substantially shuts out competing app distribution channels.
 Google also requires that app developers that offer their apps through the Google Play Store use Google Billing as a middleman.
-This arrangement, which ties a payment processing system to an app distribution channel forces app consumers to pay Google's commission-up to 30%-on in-app purchases of digital content made by consumers through apps that are distributed via the Google Play Store.
+This arrangement, which ties a payment processing system to an app distribution channel, forces app consumers to pay Google's commission - up to 30% - on in-app purchases of digital content made by consumers through apps that are distributed via the Google Play Store.
+The commission is much higher than consumers would pay if they had the ability to choose one of Google's competitors.
 The lawsuit alleges that Google works to discourage or prevent competition, violating federal and state antitrust laws.
 Google had earlier promised app developers and device manufacturers that it would keep Android "open source," allowing developers to create compatible apps and distribute them without unnecessary restrictions.
 The lawsuit says Google did not keep that promise.